freewill7/stroudmasters/content/posts/2021/01/agm.md

 Role descriptions are available on the [Committee](/about/committee) section of the Club web-site.

-Please also send me details of any resolutions you may wish to put forward at the AGM by the 31st January.
+Please send me details of any resolutions you may wish to put forward at the AGM by the 31st January.

 Regards